CapituloJaverianoACM/WebSiteAPI/README.md

 # ACMWebSite
-WebSite 2.0 for ACM develop by the Javerian Chapter
+WebSite 2.0 for ACM develop by the Javeriana Chapter

 - [Contributors](#contributors)
 - [Prerequisites](#prerequisites)